Please email info@CapeCodRadio.com if you would like to include your event in the Cape Calendar!

 on Main Street, Hyannis

+Year round, free self guided walking tour.
 Celebrates the significant role the Kennedy¹s played in shaping the history of Hyannis and Cape Cod.
 The 1.6 mile trail consists of 10 informational signs that are placed at key locations from Main Street to the harbor, finishing up at the JFK Memorial at Veteran¹s Beach Each stop provides a brief history of the site and its significance to the Kennedy¹s and their life on Cape Cod.
 Visitors along the trail can retrieve additional information by accessing the QR code or dialing the number on each sign.
 Follow the blue sail stencils on the sidewalks leading the way to each stop. www.kennedylegacytrail.com

 Indoor Storytime with Miss Becky

-LOCATION: Centerville Public Library
+LOCATION: Centerville Public Library, 11am

 this weekly indoor gathering of young minds.
 Come for the stories, leave with a smile!
 Toddlers and preschoolers welcome.